Scalable load balancing in networked systems: A survey of recent advances: Token-based load balancing

-In the above set-up we assumed the number of dispatchers to remain fixed as the number of servers grows large, but a further natural scenario would be for the number of dispatchers $R(N)$ to scale with the number of servers as considered by Mitzenmacher~\cite{Mitzenmacher16}.
+\paragraph{Large number of dispatchers.} In the above set-up we assumed the number of dispatchers to remain fixed as the number of servers grows large, but a further natural scenario would be for the number of dispatchers $R(N)$ to scale with the number of servers as considered in~\cite{Mitzenmacher16}.
 He analyzes the case $R(N) = r N$ for some constant~$r$, so that the relative load of each dispatcher is $\lambda r$.
 The term `I-queue' is used for the queue of (idle) servers that is known by one of the dispatchers.
 A server is added to an I-queue when it becomes idle.
-With fluid limits and fixed-point analyses, Mitzenmacher determines the fraction of I-queues with $i$ queued servers and the fraction of servers with $i$ tasks in queue that are in the $j$th position in one of the I-queues.
-The fixed point can be computed numerically and is accurate.\\
+With fluid limits and fixed-point calculations, the analysis in~\cite{Mitzenmacher16} determines the fraction of I-queues with $i$~queued servers and the fraction of servers with $i$~tasks in queue that are in the $j$-th position in one of the I-queues.
+The fixed point can be computed numerically.

-{\bf Anticipation}.
-Mitzenmacher also proposes to have servers issue their availability tokens to the dispatchers already before they are idle, e.g. when they have just one task remaining.
+\paragraph{Anticipation.} In~\cite{Mitzenmacher16} it is also proposed to have servers issue their availability tokens to the dispatchers already before they are idle, e.g. when they have just one task remaining.
 This appears beneficial at very high load when there are (on average) fewer idle servers than dispatchers, and tasks would frequently be assigned to uniformly at random selected servers otherwise.
-Mitzenmacher introduces two variants.
+Two variants are introduced.
 First, an LCFS-scheme in which the server that is in the I-queue the least amount of time is chosen for the incoming task.
-Second, a server that became idle, may probe $d$ I-queues after which it chooses the least loaded one of the $d$.
+Second, a server that became idle, may probe $d$~I-queues after which it chooses the least loaded amongst the~$d$ selected servers.
 Both variants lead to small performance improvements.